mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 not supported and caused the session to be closed.

 There is a possibility for misbehavior.
-If `USE mytable` is executed in one of the slaves and fails, it may be due to replication lag rather than the database not existing.
+If `USE mytable` is executed in one of the replicas and fails, it may be due to replication lag rather than the database not existing.
 Thus, the same command may produce different result in different backend servers.
-The slaves which fail to execute a session command will be dropped from the active list of slaves for this session to guarantee a consistent session state across all the servers used by the session.
+The replicas which fail to execute a session command will be dropped from the active list of replicas for this session to guarantee a consistent session state across all the servers used by the session.
 In addition, the server will not be used again for routing for the duration of the session.